-Feature Condition Assessment Details SPA condition assessments are reported to the European Commission on a national, rather than site specific, scale.
-SPA Data collected through SSSI monitoring of seabird populations is often used as a proxy for SPA assessments.
+Feature Condition Assessment Details SPA Data collected through SSSI monitoring of seabird populations is often used as a proxy for SPA assessments.
 The national decline in kittiwake numbers is also reflected in the SSSI supralittoral rock unit assessment, due to the species' dependence on this feature.
-SAC SAC condition assessments are reported to the European Commission on a national, rather than site specific, scale.
-The reef and sea cave features are individually assessed on a regular basis, at least every six years.
+SAC The reef and sea cave features are individually assessed on a regular basis, at least every six years.
 The vegetated sea cliff feature is assessed as part of the SSSI monitoring.
-0001 SSSI assessments are reported to the UK Government on a national scale, with regional and site-specific breakdowns available from Natural England.
-SSSIs Each SSSI unit is assessed, on average, every seven years.
+SSSIs SSSI assessments are reported to the UK Government on a national scale, with regional and site-specific breakdowns available from Natural England.
+Each SSSI unit is assessed, on average, every seven years.
 29% of the Flamborough Head SSSI is currently classified as 'unfavourable declining' due to the reduction in the kittiwake population.